-The LCTW is based in a small village around 60km north of the capital of Laos, Vientiane.
-The center is based at the national Lao Zoo, which was run by a Lao-Thai family, who are passionate about wildlife here in Laos.
-Now the whole site is operated under LCTW's nonprofit.
-In association with the Lao PDR government and the Lao Zoo, the Lao Conservation Trust for Wildlife was born.
+Lao Conservation Trust for Wildlife is based in a small village around 60km north of the capital of Laos, Vientiane.
+The center is located on the former site of the national Lao Zoo.
+The Zoo was started in the 1990s by a Lao-Thai family, who were passionate about wildlife.
+In the mid 2010s, the mission was changed to one focused on Laospecies conservation, education, and eradicating the illegal wildlife trade.

+In association with the Lao PDR government and the Lao Zoo, the Lao Conservation Trust for Wildlife (LCTW) was born.

 We are the first wildlife rescue, conservation and education center, which is a registered nonprofit organization in Laos.

-It is our mission to improve the lives of the animals that currently live here and transform all of the Lao Zoo grounds into a world-class rescue, rehabilitate, and release center with global conservation and educational programs.
+It is our mission to improve the lives of the animals that currently live here while rescuing, rehabilitating, and releasing animals from the illegal wildlife trade.
+We partner with global conservation organizations, governments, and community-based initiatives to tackle the complex problem of illegal wildlife trade.